 Not snacking strategically

 When people go more than three hours between meals they can become too hungry and then overeat whatever comes their way, explains Dafna Chazin, RDN, a dietitian at a weight loss practice in Voorhees, New Jersey.
 “Most people need two snacks in the afternoon hours, spaced out and protein-rich, to curb hunger and reduce impulsive eating.”
 Some good snack choices include Greek yogurt, hard-boiled egg, cottage cheese, fruit, and nuts, she says.
-Here are some additional great snack ideas to keep hunger away for hours.
+Here are 30 healthy snacks that can help you lose weight.

 Relying on calorie counting